Plan Your Triplike

 GETTING AROUND SAN FRANCISCOTransit 511 is the best resource for public transportation around San Francisco.

-San Francsico Municipal Transportation Agency (Muni) provides bus, light rail, cable car, and historic streetcar service throughout the city.
+San Francisco Municipal Transportation Agency (Muni) provides bus, light rail, cable car, and historic streetcar service throughout the city.
 Bay Area Rapid Transit (BART) serves downtown San Francisco and the Mission District (just down the hill from the Castro Theatre), and shares downtown stations with Muni light rail lines.